The impact of cosmic filaments on the abundance of satellite galaxies: Satellite luminosity functions

-To further quantify the impact of magnitude distribution on the environmental difference observed in Section~\ref{subsec:obs}, we resample the central galaxies based on their $M_{r, {\rm cen}}$, ensuring that the resampled samples have similar distributions in both environments.
+To further quantify the impact of magnitude distribution on the environmental difference observed in Section~\ref{subsec:obs}, we resample the central galaxies based on their $\rmagcen$, ensuring that the resampled samples have similar distributions in both environments.
 Specifically, for each pair of filament and field histograms, we divide them into 20 narrower bins.\footnote{We have tested other choices for the number of narrow bins (e.g., 10, 40) and confirmed that the results remain consistent.
-A similar test is also performed for the resampling of $M_{\rm 200c}$ (Section~\ref{subsec:halo mass}).} In each narrow bin, central galaxies from the environment with a higher number count are randomly resampled to match the number of galaxies in the other environment.
-The $M_{r, {\rm cen}}$ distributions of the resampled central galaxy samples are shown in the upper-middle panel of Figure~\ref{fig:R2}.
-We can clearly see that, after resampling, the filament and field histograms are closely matched.
+A similar test is also performed for the resampling of $\mvir$ (Section~\ref{subsec:halo mass}).} In each narrow bin, central galaxies from the environment with a higher number count are randomly resampled to match the number of galaxies in the other environment.
+The $\rmagcen$ distributions of the resampled central galaxy samples are shown in the upper-middle panel of Figure~\ref{fig:R2}.
+We can clearly see that, after resampling, the filament and field histograms are closely matched, as further confirmed by the Kolmogorov–Smirnov (KS) tests shown in Figure~\ref{fig:R2} (i.e., a higher $p$-value indicating that the two distributions are statistically indistinguishable).
 We then re-examine the environmental differences in satellite LFs using these resampled central galaxies.

 The satellite LFs computed from resampled central galaxies across different magnitude bins are plotted in the middle column of Figure~\ref{fig:R3}.
 Compared to the original results shown in the left column, the resampled LFs exhibit larger Poisson errors due to reduced number counts.
-However, the ratio panels reveal that the environmental differences remain largely unchanged, with average ratios of $3.07$, $2.54$, and $1.92$ for the $M_{r, {\rm cen}} \sim -22$, $-21$, and $-20$ bins, respectively (see the fourth column in Table~\ref{tab:2}).
+However, the ratio panels reveal that the environmental differences remain largely unchanged, with average ratios of $3.07$, $2.54$, and $1.92$ for the $\rmagcen \sim -22$, $-21$, and $-20$ bins, respectively (see the fourth column in Table~\ref{tab:2}).
 Compared to the original ratios, the resampled values decrease by less than $17 \%$.
 This suggests that the difference in magnitude distributions accounts for only a small part of the observed environmental effect, and that the environmental difference reported in Section~\ref{subsec:obs} likely arises from other factors.